ppetrovtv/pine_script_docs/source/essential/Arrays.rst

 history-referencing operator.
 One **cannot** write: ``array.get(a[1], 0)`` to fetch the value of the array's first element on the previous bar.

-Whenever a function is called in Pine, however, it leaves behind a series trail of function results on previous bars, which can in turn be used when working with arrays.
+In Pine, however, each call to a function leaves behind a series trail of function results on previous bars.
+This series can in turn be used when working with arrays.
 One can thus write: ``ma = sma(array.get(a, 0), 20)`` to calculate the simple moving average of the last 20 values of the values returned by the ``array.get(a, 0)`` call on previous bars.

-To illustrate this, the following example shows how we can fetch the previous bar's ``close`` value in two, equivalent ways.
+To illustrate this, let's first see how we can fetch the previous bar's ``close`` value in two, equivalent ways.
 For ``previousClose1`` we use the result of the ``array.get(a, 0)`` function call on the previous bar.
-Since on the previous bar the array's only element was initialized to the bar's ``close`` (as it is on every bar), referring to ``array.get(a, 0)[1]`` returns that bar's ``close``, i.e., the value of the ``array.get(a, 0)`` call on the previous bar.
+Since on the previous bar the array's only element was initialized to that bar's ``close`` (as it is on every bar), referring to ``array.get(a, 0)[1]`` returns that bar's ``close``, i.e., the value of the ``array.get(a, 0)`` call on the previous bar.

 For ``previousClose2`` we use the history-referencing operator to fetch the previous bar's ``close`` in normal Pine fashion::